maulanaady/psn/UDR/calculation_readme.md

-Postgres Data Processing Script Documentation
+# Postgres Data Processing Script Documentation

-Overview
+## Overview
 This script performs a series of data operations, including preparation, transformation, and updates of data stored in PostgreSQL and DuckDB databases.
 The script logs key operations, handles errors, and sends notifications via Telegram when required.

-Key Features:
+**Key Features**:
-Establishes connections to PostgreSQL and DuckDB.
+* Establishes connections to PostgreSQL and DuckDB.
-Processes and transforms data.
+* Processes and transforms data.
-Handles database transaction updates.
+* Handles database transaction updates.
-Notifies users of events or errors via Telegram.
+* Notifies users of events or errors via Telegram.
-Creates PID files for process identification.
+* Creates PID files for process identification.

-Dependencies
+**Dependencies**
 The following libraries are used in the script:

 polars: For data manipulation and reading from databases.